intertect/intertect/src/content/lesson_4/part_1.md

 but we're going to assume that that's not the case in this part of the lesson.
 In the following part, we'll introduce these cases, called "hazards."

-# Latch API Reference
+# Code Structure
-The API that was exposed in the previous lesson remains largely the same here.
+The Latch API that was exposed in the previous lesson remains largely the same here.
 However, there is a new addition:

 - `latches.term_if`: Boolean that sets whether to stop fetching instructions or not.
 If set to true, execution of the program stops.
 As explained below, whenever you encounter